harmhazard/walletudo/README.md

 # Walletudo

 Walletudo is a Monero wallet server.
-The service provides a simple JSON-RPC protocol over [NATS](https://nats.io) for most common wallet interactions.
+The server provides a simple JSON-RPC protocol over [NATS](https://nats.io) for most common wallet interactions.

+The main goal of this software is to provide a reasonably secure backend system to aid the development of lightweight wallets.

-This software was developed during [Monerokon](https://monerokon.org) hackathon that took place between 7th - 9th of July 2024 in Prague.
+This software was developed during [Monerokon](https://monerokon.org) hackathon that took place between 7th and 9th of June 2024 in Prague.

 > [!CAUTION]
 > This is very early stage software.
 Expect to lose your Monero if you use it!!!